SMS PTA/Special Education PTA

 This program evolved from a completely paper process to a simple method of taking a photo of your grocery receipt using the BTE app on your phone.
 We receive quarterly checks for any money earned through this program.

-Shaker Junior High School PTA is a non-profit organization serving all children and families within our school.
+Shaker Middle School PTA is a non-profit organization serving all children and families within our school.

 Moving on after elementary school